 The words business-professional attire hold certain expectations of formality.

 A conservative or corporate office expects its employees to look polished.
-It is a professional setting, and employees need to match their surroundings.
+It is a professional setting, indeed, and employees need to match their surroundings.

 How you present yourself at work signifies your respect for the role in your company and society.
 It signals to your coworkers, your boss, and clients that you care about your work.

 Business-professional attire is simple to pull off, and it looks good on everyone.
 But first, I want to dig a little deeper into its meaning.